mochi/recordset/README.md

 Imagine you'd like to store the top 10 scores for a given game.
 The score board has the following properties:

  1. Limited to 10 scores.
  2. One score per user.
  4. Highest score wins.
-3. Older scores win.
+ 3. Newest score wins.

 So our record contains a timestamp, the score, and the uid of the player.